-Iowa Social Media Statistics in 2018
+Iowa Social Media Usage Statistics

-A Research Study About Social Media Use in Iowa
+2019 Research Study About Social Media Use in Iowa

 The Motivation for the Second Research Study on Social Media Usage in Iowa

 What motivated us to repeat the 2017 study, albeit with a few modifications to the questions?
 Almost one year later, we were faced with more news outlets claiming people were leaving Facebook and Twitter - a similar situation to what spurred our 2017 study.
 Stories with headlines like the following were being published and shared across the Internet:

 As digital marketers, we monitored these stories of people leaving social media very closely.
 Our clients had questions about the validity of such news stories and rightfully so.
 After all, we use social media - and almost always Facebook - to reach clients' audiences.
 It’s only natural we turned to research to answer our questions for a second time.

 We needed to get to the bottom of the claims and understand if people were staying away from Facebook permanently.
 It’s easy to delete a social app (and even your profile), but just as easy to log back into a profile, picking up right where you left off.
 It's also easy to report large numbers of people leaving Facebook - without it putting a dent in overall subscribers.
 For example, Facebook could lose a massive portion of its 185 million U.S. and Canadian users and still be the dominant social channel.
 Finally, we know Iowa doesn't always follow national trends.
 These ideas and others formed the mindset we had as we approached our survey design:

 - Maybe people have grown weary of Facebook or don’t like what they hear about it - but are they spending less time with it?